All Episodes

 dan friesen

-Or, like, maybe not unknowingly, but unprocessed.
+Or like, maybe not unknowingly, but unprocessed.

 jordan holmes

-I mean, actually, I would say, based on what we've learned from their, like, they appreciated Hitler's hierarchy, not Hitler.
+I mean, actually, I would say, based on what we've learned from their, they're like, they appreciated Hitler's hierarchy, not Hitler.

 Alex appreciates Hitler more than the family.